John Mather (artist): Career

-In 1880, Mather was partly responsible for the decoration of the dome of the Royal Exhibition Building, Melbourne.
-He was appointed to the board of trustees of the Public Library, Museums and National Gallery of Victoria in 1892. and was a founding member of the Victorian Artists' Society, president in 1893–1900, 1906–1908 and 1911.
-Mather was a member of the Felton Bequest Committee from 1905–1916 and as trustee, strongly supported Australian art.
+In 1892 he was appointed to the Board of Trustees of the Public Library, Museums and National Gallery of Victoria.
+Mather was a member of the Felton Bequest Committee from 1905 to 1916 and as trustee, strongly supported Australian art.

-As a painter, Mather was also involved in the bohemian Artists' Camps of Sydney.
 In 1912 along with Frederick McCubbin, Max Meldrum, Walter Withers Mather formed the breakaway Australian Art Association.

 Three of Mather's own paintings, Autumn in the Fitzroy Gardens in oils, and Morning, Lake Omeo and Wintry Weather, Yarra Glen, both watercolours, were purchased by the National Gallery of Victoria.